9 Tips for Naturally Glowing Skin

 Collagen is a protein that is packed with amino acids, including glutamine.
 It gives your skin its elasticity, your hair its strength, supports healthy bones and joints, and helps maintain gut health.
 Your body produces collagen on its own, however your production of it decreases as you age, and if you are chronically ill or stressed your ability to produce it is reduced.

-I add The Myers Way® Paleo Protein, which is packed with collagen-specific amino acids, into my smoothie each morning!
+I add The Myers Way® Collagen Protein into my smoothie each morning!
 It’s great for your overall health, and plays a big role in preventing and reducing wrinkles.

 3. Increase Your Vitamin C